-- 5. Lester M. Salamon speaks of four "voluntary failures", when judging the voluntary sector in general: "first, philanthropic insufficiency; second, philanthropic particularism; third, philanthropic paternalism; and fourth, philanthropic amateurism" (Salamon 1987:39). - One of the insufficiencies "results from the twists and turns of economic fortune" (Salamon 1987:40).
-This instability can lead to ups and downs in the availability of resources, and this can even endanger the issue of development aid as such. - By philanthropic particularism is too close 2 connection between and its clientel, result that a given objective for action, but values and thinking between acting organization and its clientel.
+5. Lester M. Salamon speaks of four "voluntary failures", when judging the voluntary sector in general: "first, philanthropic insufficiency; second, philanthropic particularism; third, philanthropic paternalism; and fourth, philanthropic amateurism" (Salamon 1987:39).

+- One of the insufficiencies "results from the twists and turns of economic fortune" (Salamon 1987:40).
+This instability can lead to ups and downs in the availability of resources, and this can even endanger the issue of development aid as such. - By philanthropic particularism is meant the danger of too close a connection between a voluntary organization and its clientel, with the result that a given objective is not the yardstick for action, but the conformity of values and thinking between the acting organization and its clientel.